About Climate Stories Project

 Climate Stories Project (CSP) is an educational and artistic forum for sharing stories about personal and community responses to climate change.
 CSP focuses on personal oral histories, which bring an immediacy to the sometimes abstract nature of climate change communication.
 Some of us may recount dramatic events such as floods and wildfires, or we may address our observations of changes in seasonal patterns and our fears for the future of our families and communities.
 We may discuss how climate change is forcing our communities to adapt to extreme weather and sea level rise.
 Or we may speak about how we are getting involved in movements to build more resilient futures and to fight the fossil fuel industry through community organizing or nonviolent protest.
 There is no "right" way to talk about climate change as it is a vast topic that is increasingly touching every corner of our lives.

 In addition, some climate stories are being used as the basis for music and soundscape pieces that allow audiences to witness the effects of climate change in a novel way.
-By presenting climate change narratives through music, Climate Stories Project reaches new audiences that may not be currently engaged with the effects of climate change.
+By presenting climate change narratives through music, Climate Stories Project reaches new audiences that may not be currently engaged with climate change.
 These pieces can be found on the Climate Music page.
+Jason Davis, Director, is a musician and professor of Environmental Studies at Oregon State University.
+He was a 2024 Fulbright Scholar in Brazil, studying community conservation of the highly biodiverse and threatened Atlantic Rainforest.
+Jason holds a Doctorate in music from McGill University and has Master's degrees in Music and Ecology.
+Jason was inspired to create Climate Stories Project from listening to Different Trains by composer Steve Reich, a piece which uses recorded interviews to explore the very different experiences of people traveling by train in the US and in Europe during World War II.
+Jason's goal is to create a "living artistic documentary" that engages audiences to share and listen to personal responses to climate change.

 |